 2. Changes in transactions concluded with related parties disclosed in the annual report that have significant impact on the financial position or performance of the company during the reporting period of the current financial year.

-As at 31.03.2016, no changes have occurred in transactions concluded with related parties that have significant impact on the financial position or performance of First Investment Bank AD.
+As at 31.03.2017, no changes have occurred in transactions concluded with related parties that have significant impact on the financial position or performance of First Investment Bank AD.

-(signed) (signed)
+(signed)

 Vassil Christov

 Chief Executive Officer

-Chairman of the MB
+MB Chair